marvelm/herdr-block-sleep/README.md

 # herdr-block-sleep

-Herdr plugin for macOS that prevents sleep while Herdr agents are working, but releases the assertion when the laptop lid is closed.
+- [herdr](https://herdr.dev) plugin for macOS that prevents sleep while agents are working.

 The plugin builds one Swift binary that owns native IOKit power assertions with `IOPMAssertionCreateWithName` and implements `start`, `stop`, `status`, and `daemon`.